javascript-tutorial/en.javascript.info/1-js/13-modules/03-modules-dynamic-imports/article.md

 [codetabs src="say" current="index.html"]

-So, dynamic imports are very simple to use.
+So, dynamic imports are very simple to use, and they allow to import modules at run-time.

 Also, dynamic imports work in regular scripts, they don't require `script type="module"`.